 There are challenges in classical TDA that arise from the combinatorial nature of the topological treatment of data.
-Assume that the data is composed of $n$ points.
+Assume that the input data is composed of $n$ points.
 Then, the number of possible $q$-dimensional elements (i.e. $q$-simplices) that can contribute to topology is ${n \choose q+1}$.
-(We say a simplex is $q$-dimensional if it is composed of $q+1$-vertices.)
-Therefore, the number of all possible elements is $\sum_{q=0}^{n-1} {n \choose q+1} = \mathcal{O}(2^n)$.
-The known classical algorithms for persistent homology works in polynomial time in the number of simplices \cite{zomorodian2005computing,memoli2020persistent}.
-For constant dimensional analysis of persistent homology, classical algorithms work in polynomial time in $n$ because the number of constant-dimensional simplices is at most polynomial in $n$.
-On the other hand, there can be exponentially many simplices for super constant dimensional analysis.
-As a result, performing such high-dimensional analysis of TDA is a difficult task for classical computers.
-The way of reducing the size of simplicial complexes while keeping their homology unchanged is also actively studied \cite{barmak2012strong}.
-However, such techniques are not enough to overcome the exponential growth of simplices because they need to have a list of all simplices as input to reduce the number of simplices.
-Practically, high dimensional simplices are often ignored in classical TDA.
+(We say a simplex is $q$-dimensional if it is composed of $q+1$ vertices.)
+The known classical algorithms for persistent homology work in polynomial time {\it in the number of simplices} \cite{zomorodian2005computing,memoli2020persistent}.
+Classical algorithms work in polynomial time in $n$ for constant dimensional cases because the number of constant-dimensional simplices is at most polynomial in $n$.
+On the other hand, there can be exponentially many simplices for super constant dimensions.
+As a result, performing a high-dimensional analysis of TDA is a difficult task for classical computers.
+There are many studies to overcome this issue such as the way of reducing the size of simplicial complexes while keeping their homology unchanged \cite{barmak2012strong}.
+However, such techniques are not enough to overcome the exponential growth of simplices in high dimensions.